atrof/atrof.github.io/README.md

 * **How good is your Medium article?** (Top 15%, 59/398).
 [In-class competition](https://www.kaggle.com/c/how-good-is-your-medium-article) during ML Course Open by [ODS](http://www.ods.ai).
 The task was to predict the number of "claps" (some like recommendations) for an article published on Medium.

-## Pet-Projects
-* **TweetLikeTrump** (in progress, [repository](https://github.com/atrof/TweetLikeTrump)) - Flask-based [web application](https://tweetliketrump.herokuapp.com/) which can measure the similarity between yours and Donald Trump's written text.
-Just for fun and NLP experiments.

-* **LibDS** is a curated list of Data Science books.
-It's just a [repository](https://github.com/atrof/LibDS) but I develop a "library-like" website using Django framework.

 ## Others
 * **3200tweets** is a simple Python [script for grabbing tweets](https://github.com/atrof/3200tweets) using Twitter API and Tweepy package.